Skip to main content

 If you are hiring employees, you have significant legal obligations from day one:

-- National Employment Standards (NES): 11 minimum entitlements that apply to all employees regardless of contract terms
+• National Employment Standards (NES): 11 minimum entitlements that apply to every employee regardless of what the contract says.

-- Modern awards: use the Fair Work award finder to identify the correct award for your industry and roles.
-Getting this wrong is one of the biggest compliance risks for employers.
+• Modern awards: use the Fair Work award finder to identify the right award for your industry and roles.
+Getting this wrong is one of the most common ways employers come unstuck.

-- Workers' compensation insurance: compulsory in Queensland via WorkCover.
-Average premium rate is approximately $1.343 per $100 of wages (2024–25).
+• Workers' compensation insurance: compulsory in Queensland through WorkCover.
+The average premium rate is about $1.343 per $100 of wages (2024–25).
 Register before your first employee starts.

-- PAYG withholding: register with the ATO before paying any employees.
+• PAYG withholding: register with the ATO before you pay anyone.

-- Single Touch Payroll (STP Phase 2): mandatory.
-Your payroll software must report to the ATO each pay run.
+• Single Touch Payroll (STP Phase 2): mandatory.
+Your payroll software reports to the ATO each pay run.

 Step 5: Insurance

-- Public liability: essential for any business that interacts with the public or operates from premises.
-Typically $5–$20M cover.
+• Public liability: essential for any business that deals with the public or works from premises.
+Cover is usually $5–$20M.

-- Professional indemnity: mandatory for some professions (lawyers, accountants, engineers, financial advisers, real estate agents).
-Recommended for any business providing advice or services.
+• Professional indemnity: mandatory for some professions, including lawyers, accountants, engineers, financial advisers and real estate agents.
+Worth having for any business that gives advice or provides services.

-- Workers' compensation: compulsory in QLD if you have employees (see above).
+• Workers' compensation: compulsory in Queensland if you have employees, as above.

-- Cyber insurance: increasingly important given the new privacy obligations.
-Covers data breach response costs, notification costs and regulatory fines.
+• Cyber insurance: increasingly important as privacy obligations tighten.
+It covers data breach response, notification costs and regulatory fines.

-- Management liability / D&O: directors and officers insurance.
-Protects personal assets of directors against claims.
-Essential if you are a director of a company.
+• Management liability and directors and officers (D&O) cover: protects directors' personal assets against claims.
+Important if you sit on a company board.

 Step 6: Intellectual Property

-- Copyright: automatic in Australia under the Copyright Act 1968 (Cth).
-No registration required.
-But make sure your employment contracts and contractor agreements assign IP to the company — otherwise the creator owns it by default.
+• Copyright: automatic in Australia under the Copyright Act 1968 (Cth), with no registration required.
+Just make sure your employment and contractor agreements assign the IP to the company, because otherwise the person who created it owns it by default.

-- Patents: if you have a novel invention.
-Expensive and time-consuming ($10,000–$30,000+) but essential if your business depends on a technical innovation.
-Seek specialist IP advice.
+• Patents: for a genuinely novel invention.
+They are expensive and slow ($10,000–$30,000 and up), but essential if your business depends on a technical innovation.
+Get specialist IP advice.

-- Domain names: register .com.au, .com and any obvious variations of your business name early.
+• Domain names: register the .com.au, .com and any obvious variations of your business name early.

 Step 7: Regulatory Compliance

-- Australian Consumer Law obligations: consumer guarantees apply regardless of what your terms say.
+• Australian Consumer Law: the consumer guarantees apply no matter what your terms say.
 You cannot contract out of the ACL.

-- Anti-money laundering: if you are in a reporting entity sector (financial services, gambling, bullion dealing).
-AML Tranche 2 (covering lawyers, accountants, real estate agents) is progressing through Parliament.
+• Anti-money laundering: relevant if you operate in a reporting entity sector such as financial services, gambling or bullion dealing.
+The Tranche 2 reforms extend the regime to lawyers, accountants, real estate agents and other professions, with obligations starting on 1 July 2026.
 See our article on AML compliance.

-- QLD payroll tax: the threshold is $1.3 million in annual Australian taxable wages.
-If your total wages exceed this, you must register for payroll tax with Queensland Revenue Office.
-Rate: 4.75%.
+• Queensland payroll tax: the threshold is $1.3 million in annual Australian taxable wages.
+If your total wages go above that, you must register with the Queensland Revenue Office.
+The rate is 4.75%.

 Frequently Asked Questions